Accountant vs. bookkeeper: managing small business accounts

 "Now the quality bookkeepers are chasing down debtors, analysing the expenses and giving business owners an accountability partner."

 Katarina Vencel, a CPA (certified practising accountant) with Sydney-based Vencel & Co, says it's a mistake for owners to allocate time to bookkeeping when they should be concentrating on the business.

-The software: Check the websites of Xero, Intuit QuickBooks and MYOB for their features and then talk to colleagues, your accountant or bookkeeper about the most suitable solution for your business.
+Check the websites of Xero, Intuit QuickBooks and MYOB for their features and then talk to colleagues, your accountant or bookkeeper about the most suitable solution for your small business.